-For example, in the event we have not generated sufficient cash from our operations to pay the minimum quarterly distribution on our common and subordinated units, our partnership agreement permits us to borrow funds, which would enable us to make this distribution on all of our outstanding units.
+For example, in the event we have not generated sufficient cash from our operations to pay the minimum quarterly distribution on our common units, our partnership agreement permits us to borrow funds, which would enable us to make this distribution on all of our outstanding common units.
 Please read "How We Make Cash Distributions."

 Our partnership agreement provides that we and our subsidiaries may borrow funds from our general partner and its affiliates.
-Our partnership agreement provides that our general partner and its affiliates may borrow funds from us or our Operating Subsidiaries.
+Our partnership agreement provides that our general partner and its affiliates may borrow funds from us or our operating company and its operating subsidiaries.